 Valuation methodologies - Management applies various valuation methodologies to assets and liabilities that often involve a significant degree of judgment, particularly when active markets do not exist for the particular items being valued.
 Quoted market prices are referred to when estimating fair values for certain assets for which an observable active market exists.
-Management utilizes third-party valuation services to obtain fair value prices for the majority of the Bank's investment securities.
-Management also utilizes significant estimates and assumptions to value items for which an observable active market does not exist.
-Examples of these items include: nonaccrual loans, other property owned, pension obligations, certain derivatives, certain investment securities and other financial instruments.
+Management utilizes third-party valuation services to obtain fair value prices for the majority of the Bank's investment securities, which represent the most significant fair value estimate and a significant accounting policy.
+Management also utilizes significant estimates and assumptions to value other items for which an observable active market does not exist which are less significant.
+Examples of these items include: nonaccrual loans, other property owned, pension obligations, certain investment securities and other financial instruments.
 These valuations require the use of various assumptions, including, among others, discount rates, rates of return on assets, repayment rates, cash flows, default rates, costs of servicing, and liquidation values.
 The use of different assumptions could produce significantly different asset or liability values, which could have material positive or negative effects on the Bank's results of operations.